zikula-modules/OpenID/README.md

 ==========

 #### Users ####
-Please only use the https://github.com/zikula-modules/OpenID/releases page to download this modules.
+Please only use the https://github.com/zikula-modules/OpenID/releases page to download this module.
 Make sure not to download the *Source code (zip)* but *OpenID.zip*.
 The source code does not contain all necessary external libraries.